juliuspr/on-hornplaying/content/cultural/performance-practices/_index.md

 ---
 title: 📖 Performance Practices
-draft: true
+weight: 30
 ---

 - In tune, on time
 - Do not offend anyone

 TODO

 - logics and assumptions of these different practices

 ## Orkester tankesett